New Orleans for Digital Nomads

 New Orleans’ culture and cuisine are the two main aspects that attract over 17 million visitors to the Big Easy every year.
 Life here comes with world-class cuisine, lively entertainment and unique and colourful neighbourhoods.
 Chuck in warm temperatures and a background of jazz music, you can see why New Orleans is a city to be enjoyed.

 Located on the Mississippi River, much of New Orleans’ culture is connected and defined by the water.
 New Orleans was actually isolated from the mainland for almost 250 years.
 This brought forward multicultural fusion and set the city on a distinctive path much different from nearby cities.
 New Orleans combines African-American, French and Spanish cultures along with historic Creole and Cajun communities.
-Through the differences of all these cultures, New Orleans has developed into a city with it’s own rhythm.
+Through the differences of all these cultures, New Orleans has developed into a city with its own rhythm.

 Just a few years back in 2018, New Orleans celebrated its 300th anniversary.
 As you wander the streets of the New Orleans, you can feel every bit of the city’s history thanks to architecture that tells tales of the past and were once home to history’s most interesting characters.
-New Orleans claims to be the most haunted city in America where ghosts of pirates roam and Voodoo works it’s magic.
+New Orleans claims to be the most haunted city in America where ghosts of pirates roam and Voodoo works its magic.
 Local staples like gumbo and crawfish recipes are carefully handed down through the generations, giving each restaurant its own twist.

 The best example of New Orleans’ history played out in the modern day, is in the local food.
 Cajun and Creole food are both native to the state of Louisiana.
 The Cajuns arrived in New Orleans after being exiled from Canada.
 Creole is harder to define, but generally means someone born in New Orleans with French or Spanish heritage.